-You shouldn’t have to give up comfort or spend a lot to keep your home at a pleasant setting during warm days.
+You shouldn’t need to sacrifice comfort or empty your wallet to keep your house at a pleasant temperature during warm days.

 But what is the ideal setting, exactly?
-We review suggestions from energy specialists so you can find the best setting for your loved ones.
+We review ideas from energy experts so you can choose the best setting for your family.

-Here’s what we advise for the most energy-efficient setting for air conditioning in Plover.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Plover.

 Recommended Thermostat Settings for Summer